obutora/easy_animate/README.md

 It`s so easy!🤩

 You can easily add animation effects to your apps without setting any further properties.
-However, you can customize and set Durtation, Direction, moveAmount and more properties as needed.
+However, you can customize/set Durtation, Direction, moveAmount and more properties as needed.

 - [easy_animate](#easy_animate)
   - [Dependency](#dependency)